powerhome/pb_playgrounds/README.md

 ```

 Please note:
-1. `my-new-page-custom` can be anything, and does not have to relate the the html or controller.
-This defines what is in the url, example http://localhost:3000/my-new-page-custom.
+1. `my-new-page-custom` can be anything, and does not have to related the the name defined in html or controller.
+This text is in the url, example http://localhost:3000/my-new-page-custom.
 2. `pages#my_new_page` the value after #, must be identical to what you added to the pages controller above.

 </p>